 "....Renee Zellweger gets more frumpy and British than Bridget Jones -but in an incredibly charming way- in her latest role as Peter Rabbit artist and author Beatrix Potter in the screenplay directed by Chris Noonan.
 Even those bugged by Zellweger's squinty-eyed, pursued-lip acting would find it hard to resist her charms as the Bunny Whisperer in this period drama.
 A beautiful film to watch set in the British countryside of her beloved Lake District at Hilltop cottage, it's a pleasant world to retreat to with Beatrix -but not one where everything goes as planned.... "

-Famous Beatrix Potter characters turned in to figurines: Amiable Guinea Pig, And This Pig Had None, Anna Maria, Appley Dapply, Aunt Pettitoes, Benjamin Ate a Lettuce Leaf, Benjamin Bunny, Cecily Parsley, Chippy Hackee, Cousin Ribby, Diggory Diggory Delvet, Duchess, Farmer Potatoes, Fierce Bad Rabbit, Flopsy, Mopsy and Cottontail, Foxy Whiskered Gentleman, Ginger, Goody Tiptoes, Head Gardener, Hunca Munca, Jemima Puddle-Duck, Jeremy Catches a Fish, Johnny Town-Mouse, Lady Mouse, Little Black Rabbit, Little Pig Robinson, Miss Moppet, Mr Alderman Ptolemy, Mr Drake Puddle-Duck, Mr Jackson, Mr Jeremy Fisher, Mr McGregor, Mr Tod, Mrs Flopsy Bunny, Mrs Rabbit, Mrs Tiggy-Winkle, Mrs Tiggy-Winkle Buys Provisions, Mrs Tiggy-Winkle Takes Tea, Mrs Tiggy-Winkle Washing, Mrs Tittlemouse, Old Mr Bouncer, Old Mr Brown, Old Mr Pricklepin, Peter in Bed, Peter in the Watering Can, Peter on His Book, Peter Rabbit, Peter Rabbit Digging, Peter Rabbit Gardening, Peter Red Pocket Handkerchief, Peter with Daffodils, Peter with Postbag, Pickles, Pig Wig, Pigling Bland, Poorly Peter Rabbit, Rebeccah Puddle-Duck, Ribby, Sally Henny Penny, Samuel Whiskers, Simpkin, Sir Isaac Newton, Squirrel Nutkin, Susan, Sweet Peter Rabbit, Tabitha Twitchit, Tailor of Gloucester, The Old Woman in a Shoe, This Pig Had a Bit of Meat, Thomasina Tittlemouse, Timmy Tiptoes, Timmy Willie, Tom Kitten, Tom Thumb, Tommy Brock, Two Gentlemen Rabbits, Yock-Yock.
+Famous Beatrix Potter characters turned in to figurines and Beswick made a lot of them: Amiable Guinea Pig, And This Pig Had None, Anna Maria, Appley Dapply, Aunt Pettitoes, Benjamin Ate a Lettuce Leaf, Benjamin Bunny, Cecily Parsley, Chippy Hackee, Cousin Ribby, Diggory Diggory Delvet, Duchess, Farmer Potatoes, Fierce Bad Rabbit, Flopsy, Mopsy and Cottontail, Foxy Whiskered Gentleman, Ginger, Goody Tiptoes, Head Gardener, Hunca Munca, Jemima Puddle-Duck, Jeremy Catches a Fish, Johnny Town-Mouse, Lady Mouse, Little Black Rabbit, Little Pig Robinson, Miss Moppet, Mr Alderman Ptolemy, Mr Drake Puddle-Duck, Mr Jackson, Mr Jeremy Fisher, Mr McGregor, Mr Tod, Mrs Flopsy Bunny, Mrs Rabbit, Mrs Tiggy-Winkle, Mrs Tiggy-Winkle Buys Provisions, Mrs Tiggy-Winkle Takes Tea, Mrs Tiggy-Winkle Washing, Mrs Tittlemouse, Old Mr Bouncer, Old Mr Brown, Old Mr Pricklepin, Peter in Bed, Peter in the Watering Can, Peter on His Book, Peter Rabbit, Peter Rabbit Digging, Peter Rabbit Gardening, Peter Red Pocket Handkerchief, Peter with Daffodils, Peter with Postbag, Pickles, Pig Wig, Pigling Bland, Poorly Peter Rabbit, Rebeccah Puddle-Duck, Ribby, Sally Henny Penny, Samuel Whiskers, Simpkin, Sir Isaac Newton, Squirrel Nutkin, Susan, Sweet Peter Rabbit, Tabitha Twitchit, Tailor of Gloucester, The Old Woman in a Shoe, This Pig Had a Bit of Meat, Thomasina Tittlemouse, Timmy Tiptoes, Timmy Willie, Tom Kitten, Tom Thumb, Tommy Brock, Two Gentlemen Rabbits, Yock-Yock.